ReactiveX/reactivex.github.io/documentation/observable.markdown

 <h1>Observable</h1>
 <p>
  In ReactiveX an <dfn>observer</dfn> <dfn>subscribes</dfn> to an <dfn>Observable</dfn>.
-Then that observer reacts to whatever item or sequence of items the Observable object <dfn>emits</dfn>.
+Then that observer reacts to whatever item or sequence of items the Observable <dfn>emits</dfn>.
 This pattern facilitates concurrent operations because it does not need to block while waiting for the Observable to emit objects, but instead it creates a sentry in the form of an observer that stands ready to react appropriately at whatever future time the Observable does so.